iriaf/heart-monitor-wearOS/README.md

 # Heart Monitor (Wear OS + Server)

 ## Overview
 A Wear OS application paired with a FastAPI backend for prototyping heart-monitoring behavior and device-server interactions.
 The Kotlin app runs on a Wear OS device (or emulator) to collect hardware sensor data, while the Python server provides local HTTP/WebSocket endpoints to process the telemetry during development.
-The data of every training session is saved locally on a .csv file.

 ## Tech Stack
 * **Client (Wear OS):** Kotlin, Android Jetpack, Wear OS UI libraries
+* **Client (Web Frontend):** JavaScript, Chart.js library
 * **Server:** Python 3.8+, FastAPI, Uvicorn
 * **Build System:** Gradle

+## Key Features
+* **Direct Sensor Access:** Bypasses standard high-level health APIs to read directly from the Wear OS PPG hardware, preventing conflicts with native apps like Samsung Health.
+* **Battery-Optimized Telemetry:** Implements configurable data batching to minimize strain on the smartwatch, preserving battery life during long sessions.
+* **WebSocket-based approach:** Features a network layer with auto-reconnection logic, explicit state handling, and connection drop recovery.
+* **Data Recovery:** If the frontend disconnects, the server buffers the data locally to a `.csv` file.
+Upon reconnection, the client seamlessly fetches the missing timeframe and synchronizes the real-time chart.
+* **Fluid UI & Live Dashboard:** Utilizes a custom display queue to render data smoothly on a Chart.js graph, masking network latency.
+* **Local Data Ownership:** All telemetry is written asynchronously to local disk as flat `.csv` files, ensuring complete data privacy and easy import into the website for later statistical analysis.

+## System Architecture
+The system is built on a highly decoupled, event-driven architecture:
+1. **Hardware Layer:** `SensorManager` reads raw BPM via hardware sensors.
+2. **Wear OS Client:** Batches data and transmits via an OkHttp WebSocket connection over Wi-Fi.
+3. **FastAPI Backend:** Acts as the middleman between the Wear OS Client and the Web Frontend and does asynchronous CSV writing.
+4. **Web Frontend:** Consumes the WebSocket stream, plotting the heart rate graph in real-time.

+## Motivation & Use Case
+This project begun as a personal project, for my own usage.
+I like to train on an ergometric bike and, as i'm doing so, it's pleasant to watch something on my computer's main monitor.
+However, it's kind of annoying to keep turning on my watch to check my heart rate, so i decided that having a dashboard on my second monitor show real-time heart rate data would be cool, and as a bonus it would also serve as an introduction to the world of mobile // Kotlin development.

 ---